tetratelabs/wazero/RATIONALE.md

 ### Impact of blocking

-Because this is a blocking syscall, it will also block the carrier thread of the goroutine, preventing any means to support context cancellation directly.
+Because this is a blocking syscall, invoking it with a nonzero timeout will also block the carrier thread of the goroutine, preventing any means to support context cancellation directly.

-There are ways to obviate this issue.
-We outline here one idea, that is however not currently implemented.
-A common approach to support context cancellation is to add a signal file descriptor to the set, e.g. the read-end of a pipe or an eventfd on Linux.
+We obviate this by invoking `poll` with a 0 timeout repeatedly, at given intervals (currently, 100 ms).
+We outline here another idea: a common approach to support context cancellation is to add a signal file descriptor to the set, e.g. the read-end of a pipe or an eventfd on Linux.
 When the context is canceled, we may unblock a Select call by writing to the fd, causing it to return immediately.
 This however requires to do a bit of housekeeping to hide the "special" FD from the end-user.

 [poll_oneoff]: https://github.com/WebAssembly/wasi-poll#why-is-the-function-called-poll_oneoff
 [async-io-windows]: https://tinyclouds.org/iocp_links